Mary Howe (soprano): Family and education

 Mary Howe was born in Brattleboro, Vermont, in 1870.
 Of New England ancestry, her father was Caleb Lysander Howe, a photographer, and Martha Batchelder (Simonds) Howe.
 She had six siblings, N. Sherman, Fred, Alice, Jeanette, John C., and Lucien.
 She inherited her musical talent from her father, who was a successful choir leader and chorister for many years.
 Her brother Lucien was an accomplished musician, having attained a reputation as a pianist.

 Howe's childhood was spent at home.
-She was often told that she could sign a tune before she could walk alone.
-When a little girl, she wanted to be a "big singer,” and her greatest delight was to put on an old calico apron for a “trail,” make a stage of old boxes and give concerts.
+She was often told that she could sing a tune before she could walk alone.
+When a little girl, she wanted to be a "big singer," and her greatest delight was to put on an old calico apron for a "trail," make a stage of old boxes and give concerts.
 Her first public experience on the stage was at the age of four, in a little cantata given by children.
-Her second, at the age of nine, was in an operetta called “The Quarrel Among the Flowers.”
-She had the part of “The Dahlia,” and did so well in it that from that time on, unusual things were expected of her.
+Her second, at the age of nine, was in an operetta called "The Quarrel Among the Flowers."
+She had the part of "The Dahlia," and did so well in it that from that time on, unusual things were expected of her.